-Health Care: All 5 Industries Reporting Year-Over-Year Growth
+Health Care: All 5 Industries Reported Year-Over-Year Growth

-The Health Care sector is reporting the third-highest (year-over-year) revenue growth rate of all eleven sectors at 8.8%.
-At the industry level, 4 of the 5 industries in the sector are reporting (or have reported) year-over-year revenue growth: Health Care Providers & Services (11%), Biotechnology (5%), Health Care Equipment & Supplies (4%), Pharmaceuticals (3%), and Life Sciences, Tools, & Services (less than 1%).
+The Health Care sector reported the third-highest (year-over-year) revenue growth rate of all eleven sectors at 8.8%.
+At the industry level, all 5 industries in the sector reported year-over-year revenue growth: Health Care Providers & Services (11%), Biotechnology (5%), Health Care Equipment & Supplies (4%), Pharmaceuticals (3%), and Life Sciences, Tools, & Services (1%).

-Industrials: 5 of 12 Industries Reporting Year-Over-Year Decline
+Industrials: 5 of 12 Industries Reported Year-Over-Year Decline

-The Industrials sector is reporting the largest (year-over-year) revenue decline of all eleven sectors at -0.7%.
-At the industry level, 5 of the 12 industries in the sector are reporting (or have reported) a year-over-year decline in revenue, led by the Machinery (-8%), Industrial Conglomerates (-7%), and Building Products (-7%), and industries.
-On the other hand, 7 of the 12 industries in the sector are reporting (or have reported) year-over-year revenue growth, led by the Construction & Engineering (24%) and Commercial Services & Supplies (10%) industries.
+The Industrials sector reported the largest (year-over-year) revenue decline of all eleven sectors at -0.7%.
+At the industry level, 5 of the 12 industries in the sector reported a year-over-year decline in revenue, led by the Machinery (-8%), Industrial Conglomerates (-7%), and Building Products (-7%) industries.
+On the other hand, 7 of the 12 industries in the sector reported year-over-year revenue growth, led by the Construction & Engineering (24%) and Commercial Services & Supplies (10%) industries.

-Net Profit Margin: 12.8%
+Net Profit Margin: 12.7%

-The blended net profit margin for the S&P 500 for Q1 2025 is 12.8%, which is above the previous quarter's net profit margin of 12.6%, above the year-ago net profit margin of 11.8%, and above the 5-year average of 11.7%.
+The blended net profit margin for the S&P 500 for Q1 2025 is 12.7%, which is above the previous quarter's net profit margin of 12.6%, above the year-ago net profit margin of 11.8%, and above the 5-year average of 11.7%.